CSV Template Structure (Edit existing items)

 • Ensure headers match the template exactly.

-• Using incorrect object type (e.g., writing “Dataset” instead of “Table”).
+• Incorrect object type (e.g., using “Dataset” instead of “Table”)

-• Including rows for deleted or non-existent objects.
+• Including rows for deleted or non-existent objects

-• Once imported, updates are applied immediately and cannot be undone.
+• Irreversible changes: Once imported, updates are applied immediately and cannot be undone.
+Always validate your file carefully before importing.

 Editable Attributes and Constraints